Global regulator flags change in how banks calculate capital

 Stefan Ingves, chairman of the Basel Committee of supervisors from nearly 30 countries, said there will be “floors” on bank capital, one of the most definitive statements so far on major changes to come.

-A floor forces a bank to hold a certain amount of capital regardless of what its risk modeling says it should hold.
+A floor forces a bank to hold a certain amount of capital regardless of what its risk modelling says it should hold.

 In a speech published on Thursday, Ingves told banking supervisors meeting in China that differences in how banks use models to calculate capital buffers were too great.